The Water and the Blood

 100 Stable Road

-When the new museum opens in 2019, visitors will be able to learn more about the ship and its survivors.
-One significant artifact the exhibit will include is a cooking pot said to have been on the yacht during the middle passage.
+Visitors can learn more about the ship and its survivors through a visit to Mosaic, Jekyll Island Museum.
+One significant artifact the exhibit includes is a cooking pot said to have been on the yacht during the middle passage.

 Horton House/DuBignon Cemetery